 I remember constantly asking our Talent Team over specific details in every resume to acquire a deeper understanding of the hiring process of every role at Flipp.
 Turns out, hockey players could become our next Operations Coordinator!
 I also developed an extremely accurate resume parser in response to imprecise open-source and industry parsers.

-If you're interested in learning more about my time at Flipp, take a look at my end-of-term report here
+If you're interested in learning more about my time at Flipp, take a look at my work term evaluation here

 As Canada's first space accelerator, MaxQ aims to lead space startups to success by providing mentorship and capital.
 During my tenth grade summer, I interned at one of their startups Skywatch and created an API that parsed HDF files (from NASA's satellites) into JSON.
 This data is then inserted into a PostgreSQL database where third parties can query the API by geological region and time.